BrainBlend-AI/atomic-agents/docs/api/atomic_agents/lib/tools/yt_transcript_scraper.md

 #### Arguments

-- `params` *YouTubeTranscriptToolSchema* - The input parameters for the tool, adhering to the input schema.
+- `params` *YouTubeTranscriptToolInputSchema* - The input parameters for the tool, adhering to the input schema.

 #### Returns